dandramcgee/PHP-Business-Website-/README.md

 The `template-business-website` is a business website template created using PHP and HTML/CSS.
 This project is designed for various businesses, providing a modern and professional online presence.
 The template is highly customizable, allowing users to adapt its design and features according to their needs.

 ![Business Website Banner](https://github.com/Iqbolshoh/template-business-website/blob/main/assets/img/banner-1.png)

+### Project Characteristics

+- **Multi-Purpose:** This template is suitable for various business fields, such as services, product sales, marketing, and more.
+It provides a flexible solution for any business type, ensuring that you can easily present your brand and offerings online.

 ![Business Website Banner](https://github.com/Iqbolshoh/template-business-website/blob/main/assets/img/banner-2.png)

 ### Admin Panel